Tight vigil on, preparations reach feverish pitch for Modi, Xi

 Besides, banners with a red background and images of the two leaders posing with a smile neatly embossed will be placed in key locations, officials said.
 The welcome messages are in Tamil followed by Hindi and Chinese next.

-The ongoing work by electricity employees to "fix cables underground" and refurbishing some power distribution installations has resulted in frequent power cuts in the past one week, locals said.
-Meanwhile, welcoming the summit, a national integration rally was organised here on Wednesday with the participation of a large number of school children.
-Former union minister and BJP leader Pon Radhakrishnan inaugurated it..
+The ongoing work by electricity department employees to "fix cables underground" and refurbishing some power distribution installations has resulted in frequent power cuts in the past one week, locals said.
+Meanwhile, welcoming the summit, a national integration rally was organized here on Wednesday with the participation of a large number of school children.
+Former union minister and BJP leader Pon Radhakrishnan inaugurated it.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)